Vehicle Electrical System:

 Magneto is an electric device that generates periodic pulses of alternating current.
 However, it uses permanent magnets.
 The magneto does not have a ‘commutator’ that produces the direct current (DC) like a Dynamo.
 Manufacturers classify the magneto as a type of alternator.
 However, it is different from other alternators, which use field coils instead of permanent magnets.

-In earlier days, many devices used hand-cranked magneto generators, which produced an electric current.
-Later, automotive manufacturers employed magnetos to produce high voltage pulses in some petrol engines' ignition systems.
+Many devices used hand-cranked magneto generators in earlier days, which produced an electric current.
+Later, automotive manufacturers employed magnetos to produce high voltage pulses in petrol engines’ ignition systems.
 These pulses were responsible for supplying the electric current to spark plugs.

 The magneto has following parts:

-Thus, magneto converts the mechanical energy of the engine into electrical energy to run the engine uninterruptedly.
+Thus, magneto converts the engine’s mechanical energy into electrical energy to run the engine uninterruptedly.
 Magneto’s magnetic field strength is constant.
 The main advantage of the magneto is that its output is steady regardless of load variations.
-However, if the engine shuts down, then it again needs external input to restart.
+However, if the engine shuts down, it again needs external input to restart.

-Today, the use of such magnetos for ignition is very limited.
+Today, the use of such magnetos for ignition is minimal.
 However, few motorcycles, small bikes, and quads still use the magneto system.
 The main advantage of this system is reduced weight.
-Initially, you need the input from the battery to start the engine.
-Then, the magneto generates electrical energy from the input of the mechanical energy.
+Initially, it would help if you had the input from the battery to start the engine.
+Then, the magneto generates electrical energy from the mechanical energy input.

 Vehicle Electrical System: Dynamo/Generator

 A Dynamo/Generator is a device that converts mechanical energy into electrical energy.
 It supplies the electrical energy for charging the battery of a vehicle.
 The generator gets the drive from the engine, generally thru’ the fan belt.
 In earlier generation vehicles, you can see this type of arrangement.
 The speed of the generator largely depends on the speed of the engine.
 As the engine speed increases, so does the speed of the generator.
-It varies to a great extent throughout the engine’s speed, corresponding to its power-band.
+Therefore, it varies significantly throughout the engine’s speed, corresponding to its powerband.
 However, the situation demands that the generator output should remain nearly constant.

 Also, another name for the automotive Generator is Dynamo.
 Furthermore, the automotive generator produces Direct Current (DC).
-This is because the electric components need the Direct Current to function.
-Automotive applications most commonly use the Generator made of shunt winding.
+It is because the electric components need the Direct Current to function.
+Automotive applications most commonly use generators made of shunt winding.
 Initially, manufacturers employed generators to produce direct current (DC), which the other electrical components/gadgets could directly use/consume.
-However, the generator is now replaced by the Alternator, which generates alternating current (AC).
-It is then converted into the Direct Current (DC) with the help of diodes.
+However, the alternator now replaced the generator, generating alternating current (AC).
+It then converts the AC into the Direct Current (DC) with the help of diodes.

 The main components of a generator are: